block-foundation/.github/profile/README.md

     <img src="https://block-foundation.github.io/.assets/image/banner/block_foundation-form_follows_finance.jpeg"width="100%" height="100%" alt="Form Follows Finance">
 </p>

 **The Block Foundation mission is enabling architects to take back initiative and contribute in solving the mismatch in housing through blockchain technology.
-Therefore the Block Foundation seeks to unschackle the traditional constraints and construct middle ground between rent and the rigidity of traditional mortgages.**
+Therefore the Block Foundation seeks to unshackle the traditional constraints and construct middle ground between rent and the rigidity of traditional mortgages.**

 <div align="center">